Databricks CLI 101: Step-by-Step Guide to Effective CLI Usage (2025)

-Databricks CLI provides a convenient way to interact with the Databricks platform and helps users effectively manage Databricks objects/resources, including clusters, notebooks, jobs, and users—directly from their local machine's command-line interface (CLI).
+The Databricks CLI provides a convenient way to interact with the Databricks platform and helps users effectively manage Databricks objects/resources, including clusters, notebooks, jobs, and users—directly from their local machine's command-line interface (CLI).
 It offers an alternative to using the graphical user interface (GUI).
-The Databricks command-line interface (CLI) is useful for automating repetitive tasks, integrating workflows with other tools, and providing a more programmatic way to interact with Databricks resources.
+The Databricks CLI is particularly useful for automating repetitive tasks, integrating workflows with other tools, and providing a more programmatic approach to managing Databricks resources.

 What Is Databricks CLI Used For?

-Databricks CLI provides command-line access to various functionalities offered by the Databricks workspace.
-It acts as an alternative to the web UI and allows the automation of admin tasks, making workflows more convenient and efficient.
-Here are several advantages of using a CLI like Databricks CLI over the Databricks web UI:
+The Databricks CLI provides command-line access to various functionalities offered by the Databricks workspace.
+It serves as an alternative to the web UI and allows for the automation of administrative tasks, making workflows more convenient and efficient.
+Here are several advantages of using the Databricks CLI over the Databricks web UI:

 - Automated Execution: Databricks CLIs allow the automated execution of commands via scripts, helping to automate repetitive tasks and workflows.